DEALING with Difficult People

 ▷ Don’t take their behavior personally!
 Their negative patterns are their False Self

 ▷ Don’t fight back.
 Don’t try to appease them.
-It won’t work because they have an insatiable appetite for more – drama, cruelty, isolation, arrogance …..
+It won’t work because they have an insatiable appetite for more – denial, drama, cruelty, isolation, arrogance …..

 ▷ Don’t try to beat them at their own game.
 They’ve been practicing their skills for a long time, & you’re a beginner by comparison